wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
 * SunOS (Solaris/OpenIndiana) support
-* NextGEN 2+ support (in progress)
+* WP Symposium support

-= 1.4.5 =
+= 1.5.0 =
 * BuddyPress integration to optimize avatars
 * added function to optimize all images in currently active theme
-* fixed errors with bulk functions in NextGEN 2.0.x
+* full compatibility with NextGEN 2.0.x
-* temporarily disabled auto-optimization for NextGEN 2.0.x since it is causing errors
+* thumbnails are now optimized automatically on upload with NextGEN 2.0.x
 * fixed detection of disabled exec() function when exec is the first function in the list
 * use internal wordpress functions for retrieving image path, displaying filesize, building redirect urls, and downloading pngout